 The Haydock Sprint Cup has been the most informative trial for the British Champions Sprint in recent seasons.
 Six of the last twelve winners here had their previous run in the Group 1 sprint at Haydock, although none of them had been successful.
 Four of them had been placed in that race.

 The most recent winners to emerge from that Haydock race were Creative Force (6th in 2021), Glen Shiel (runner-up in 2020), Sands of Mali (5th in 2018) and The Tin Man (runner-up in 2016).
-A combination of an encouraging run at Haydock and a liking for soft ground are key factors in finding the British Champions Sprint winner.

 British Champions Sprint Stakes Betting Trends

 The British Champions Sprint is a particularly tricky race to solve with only two outright winning favourites in the past twelve seasons; Deacon Blues (2011) and Muhaarar (2015).
-Gordon Lord Byron started joint-favourite when winning this race in 2014 but seven of the twelve were outside the top three in the betting.
+Gordon Lord Byron started as joint-favourite when winning this race in 2014 but seven of the twelve were outside the top three in the betting.

 Punters endured a bad run from 2017 to 2020 with Librisa Breeze (10-1), Sands of Mali (28-1), Donjuan Triumphant (33-1) and Glen Shiel (16-1).

 Take a look at this result from Ascot Racecourse:

 There is no obvious age preference for this race with a mixture of winning age groups over the past 12 years.
 There have been four winning three-year-olds, three four-year-olds, two five-year-olds and three successful six-year-olds during that period.